-Topic ESSER I (CARES Act) ESSER II (CRRSA Act) ESSER III (ARP Act) Fund Code 266 281 282 Start Date for Pre- award Costs March 13, 2020 March 13, 2020 March 13, 2020 NOGA End Date before Carryover 9/30/2021 9/30/2022 9/30/2023 Period of Availability including Carryover March 13, 2020 - September 30, 2022 March 13, 2020 - September 30, 2023 March 13, 2020 - September 30, 2024 LEA Close Out Period 60 days 90 days 90 Days Amendment Deadline (including carryover) Amendments must be submitted to Grants Administration by: 7/5/2022 Amendments must be submitted to Grants Administration by: 7/5/2023 Amendments must be submitted to Grants Administration by: 7/5/2024 FER and RFER Due Dates (including carryover) 11/1/2022 1/2/2024 1/2/2025 Application Type Paper/PDF application to be submitted by email to GrantApplications@tea.texas.gov eGrants Application submitted electronically eGrants Application submitted electronically Tracking of Funds All ESSER I, II, and III funds must 1) be track grant rules and regulations.
+Торіс ESSER I (CARES Act) ESSER II (CRRSA Act) ESSER III (ARP Act) Fund Code 266 281 282

+Start Date for Pre- award Costs March 13, 2020 March 13, 2020 March 13, 2020 NOGA End Date before Carryover 9/30/2021 9/30/2022 9/30/2023 Period of Availability including Carryover March 13, 2020 - September 30, 2022 March 13, 2020 - September 30, 2023 March 13, 2020 - September 30, 2024 LEA Close Out Period 60 days 90 days 90 Days Amendment Deadline (including carryover) Amendments must be submitted to Grants Administration by: 7/5/2022 Amendments must be submitted to Grants Administration by: 7/5/2023 Amendments must be submitted to Grants Administration by: 7/5/2024 FER and RFER Due Dates (including carryover) 11/1/2022 1/2/2024 1/2/2025 Application Type eGrants Application submitted electronically eGrants Application submitted electronically Tracking of Funds All ESSER I, II, and III funds must 1) be tracl grant rules and regulations.
 See individual F federal grant funds and follow all federal Statute Section 18003 of the CARES Act Section 313 of the CRRSA Act Section 2001 of the ARP Act LEA Entitlements Explanation of Formula Calculations ESSER I Entitlements ESSER II Entitlements ESSER III Entitlements Statutory Intent The statutory intent and purpose of the CARES Act education funding is to prevent, prepare for, and respond to the coronavirus.
 The statutory intent and purpose of the CRRSA Act is to add additional stimulus funding to be available to LEAs to prevent, prepare for, and respond to the coronavirus.
 The statutory intent and purpose of the ARP Act is to provide wrap-around services in light of the challenges of COVID-19; and assistance needed to enable homeless children and youth to

-USDE-defined Intent attend school and participate fully in school activities. pond to the COVID-19 pandemic, including its impact on the social, emotional, mental heal State funding formulas provide school system funding based on average daily attendance of students in school.
+USDE has defined the intent of all three ESS impact on the social, emotional, mental heal SER grants as: to prevent, prepare for, or res attend school and participate fully in school activities.
+State Offset/Supplant State funding formulas provide school system funding based on average daily attendance of students in school.
 In March 2019, all in-school attendance stopped.
 The state provided a hold harmless, providing funding based on an assumption of attendance for the rest of the school year.
 ESSER I was used as a partial funding source for this hold harmless.
 Hold harmless calculations were adjusted to ensure at least some portion of ESSER I funding to school districts would be supplemental, above the hold harmless guarantee.
 ESSER III is supplemental to LEAs and will not be supplanted by the state.
-FAQ CARES Act Funding and Reimbursement FAQ FAQ-ESSER I, ESSER II, ESSER III FAQ-ESSER I, ESSER II, ESSER III FAQ-ESSER I, ESSER II, ESSER III LEA Supplement, not Supplant (S/NS) As may supplant locally with ESSER funds. nt requirement, an LEA may use its unrestric ted indirect cost rate for these grants.
+FAQ CARES Act Funding and Reimbursement FAQ FAQ-ESSER I, ESSER II, ESSER III FAQ-ESSER I, ESSER II, ESSER III FAQ-ESSER I, ESSER II, ESSER III LEA Supplement, not Supplant (S/NS) LEAs may supplant locally with ESSER funds.
+Due to having no supplement, not supplant requirement, an LEA may use its unrestricted indirect cost rate for these grants.